 Space Park Leicester

-Space Park Leicester is an ambitious initiative that will develop a global hub and collaborative community for businesses, researchers and academia based on space and space-enabled technologies.
-Offering high-tech facilities and capabilities, it will be a brand new hub for the analysis and commercialisation of space-enabled data and space mission development.
+Space Park Leicester is an ambitious initiative that is developing a global hub and collaborative community for businesses, researchers and academia based on space and space-enabled technologies.
+Offering high-tech facilities and capabilities, it offers a brand new hub for the analysis and commercialisation of space-enabled data and space mission development.